Crossroads Clinic

 Welcome to Women’s College Hospital’s Refugee Health Clinic, Toronto’s first hospital-based refugee health clinic.

-According to the United Nations High Commissioner for Refugees (UNHCR) 2019 Global Trends report, the number of forced migrants have doubled in the last twenty years.
-There are now over 25 million refugees.
+According to the United Nations High Commissioner for Refugees (UNHCR) 2022 Global Trends report, the number of forced migrants has more than doubled in the last ten years.
+There are now over 36 million refugees.
 This includes women, men and children who are forced to flee their country in fear of persecution based on race, religion, nationality, political opinion, membership in a particular social group, armed conflict or violence.
 Most have experienced immeasurable violence, trauma, poverty and discrimination.
-In 2018 Canada accepted over 45,000 refugees with a large number settling in Toronto.
+In 2023 Canada accepted over 75, 000 refugees with a large number settling in Toronto.

 Contact Info